 What is continuous KYC?

-Continuous KYC (cKYC) is a term coined to reflect the transition from conducting inefficient costly periodic client reviews and remediation projects, to understand the customers’ risk profile throughout the relationship or lifecycle.
+Continuous KYC (cKYC) is a term coined to reflect the transition from conducting inefficient, costly periodic client reviews and remediation projects, to understanding the customers’ risk profile throughout the relationship or lifecycle.
 With the relevant insight, compliance teams can prioritise their focus to ensure compliance is no longer a tick box exercise.

 The problem with traditional KYC & client reviews

 Traditional KYC focuses on the element of onboarding a customer and fulfilling the necessary due diligence.
 After this, the client account is often left untouched until the organisation schedules its next periodic review or remediation project, in either 1, 3 or 5-year intervals.

 Regulated firms typically manage to scrape through their one-year review cycles for their high-risk customers but rarely complete their 3 and 5-year cycles for medium and low-risk customers, respectively.

 The time, and staff resources, required to conduct a periodic review are extensive.
 The traditional response to tackle the problem of client reviews has been to throw more people and money at the problem to resolve it.

 This is the way it’s always been done for years.
 So why change?
 In a post-pandemic world, where the economy is volatile, your clients’ risk status is constantly changing, and your budgets have probably been reduced.
 Your sales team is demanding better processes to onboard as many customers as quickly as possible without a thought to the ongoing risk that customers may have to your business.
 The current approach to KYC and scheduled client review is now unsustainable.